Can you survive the legal aftermath of self defense?

 –Further funding for legal defense expenses after justifiable self defense if criminally charged or sued in civil court.

 • Education: 9 full-length video lectures and a 235-page book so you know what’s justifiable, what to expect and how to best interact with the criminal justice system.

 • Guidance from our Advisory Board comprised of the recognized leaders in self-defense training: Massad Ayoob, John Farnam, James Fleming, Tom Givens, Emanuel Kapelsohn and Dennis Tueller, led by Network President Marty Hayes.

 • Access to a growing nationwide network of attorneys and legal experts.
 Read more here.

 • Monthly education and updates through our online journal.

-Washington State residents, please note: Effective March 26, 2020 until further notice, the Network cannot accept new or renewing memberships from Washington State residents.
-We are allowed to serve existing members, but cannot accept orders from Washingtonians from this date forward.
+Washington State residents, please note: Effective March 26, 2020 until further notice, the Network cannot accept new memberships from Washington State residents.
+We are allowed to serve and renew existing members, but cannot accept new orders from Washingtonians from this date forward.

-We continue to fight this restriction by the Washington Office of Insurance Commissioner, just as we have for the past 11 months.
+We continue to fight this restriction by the Washington Office of Insurance Commissioner, just as we have for the past 14 months.
 Please share our optimism for a good resolution in the courts and check back with us periodically for updates.
+Updates are posted regularly at https://armedcitizensnetwork.org/join/fight-against-wa-insurance-commissioner as the case goes forward.
 If you wish to provide feedback, we recommend sharing your thoughts with the Insurance Commissioner https://www.insurance.wa.gov/connect-us.